izivkov/GShockAPI/README.md

 The [Casio GShock Smart Sync](https://github.com/izivkov/CasioGShockSmartSync) app integrates G-Shock B5000/B5600/B2100 watches with Google services such as `Google Calendar` events. `Google Alarm Clock`, etc.

-## Similar Project
+## Related Project
-If you rather not use a mobile app, but still like to set the time on your G-Shock to the correct time, here is a [Python program](https://github.com/izivkov/GShockTimeServer) which can run as a server on a regular PC or Raspberry PI with Bluetooth interface.
+If you rather not use a mobile app, but still like to set the time on your G-Shock to the correct time, we have also developed a [Python program](https://github.com/izivkov/GShockTimeServer) which can run as a server on a regular PC or Raspberry PI with Bluetooth interface.
 The project is still WIP, but you can give it a try.

 ## Credits